-Cantonese Dry Seafood and Dry Sausage Pot Rice (CNY2019)
+Cantonese Dry Seafood and Dry Sausage Rice, in cast iron casserole (CNY2019)

 I was chopping some dry sausages for making my family’s favourite pot rice and couldn’t stop crying and missing my late grandparents who just passed away last week.
 Dry sausage is very famous in my grandma’s hometown so we had been given top quality dry sausages for decades.
 Every time when we went to grandparents’ for dinner, she would put lots of dry sausages on the rice.
 We wouldn’t eat too much sausage but the rice underneath was particularly tasty.
 I thought I would be in sorrow for quite a long time in future once I make food with dry sausage.